Where Are The Bears?

 Refuge (Joseph Classen)

 Located in the Tongass National Forest, Pack Creek on Admiralty Island is one of the most amazing bear viewing sites in Alaska.
 The salmon, which the bears eagerly seek, spawn July through August.
 The beach viewing site at Pack Creek Viewing Area is approximately 60 yards (54m) from the creek where you may see bears fishing and... just being bears.
 Maintaining this distance is important and allows bears to freely access their vitally important food source without being displaced by you.
 Access to the site is by floatplane, boat, kayak or canoe.
 A Pack Creek permit is required to visit Pack Creek between June 1 and September 10 and allows you to visit from 9 a.m. until 9 p.m.

-If you spot a bear while in the park, it is a black bear, not a brown or grizzly bear.
+If you spot a bear while in Yosemite National Park, it is a black bear, not a brown or grizzly bear.
 The last known grizzly bear was shot outside the Yosemite region in the early 1920s; the species no longer exists in California despite its presence on the California state flag.
 Yosemite's black bear is commonly spotted eating berries in the summer or acorns in the fall.
 Yosemite's largest mammal, the male black bear weighs an average 300 to 350 pounds (136-158 kg), and smaller females weigh 150 to 200 pounds (68-91 kg).
 The biggest black bear ever captured in Yosemite weighed 690 pounds (312.97 kg).

 The Alligator River National Wildlife Refuge has one of the largest populations of black bears on the east coast.
 As you drive west on US 64 from Manteo, to the Creef Cut Wildlife Trail parking lot, you'll see many signs warning you not to feed the bears.
 Murphy Peterson Wildlife Drive offers a fairly reliable opportunity to view bears safely from your car.
 The refuge is open year-round during daylight hours and also offers paddling trails and all types of wildlife and habitat for you to discover.Great Smoky Mountains National Park, North Carolina and Tennessee

 National Park (NPS)